Near-One/rainbow-bridge/contracts/eth/Readme.md

 ## To transfer ownership of Near-Prover Upgradable:question:
 * **Note:**
   * Current owner is the address who initially deployed the upgradable contract.
-  * Only present owner of bridge can transfer their ownership to new owner. ie. `ethMasterSk` in `'home/.rainbow/config.json'` must be the pvt key of present owner.
+  * Only present owner of near prover can transfer their ownership to new owner. ie. `ethMasterSk` in `'home/.rainbow/config.json'` must be the pvt key of present owner.
 * To transfer ownership run the following command:-
   * ```npx hardhat transferOwnership --currentadmin <present_owner_address> --newadmin <new_owner_address> --proveraddress <near_prover_proxy_address> --config rainbowBridgeConfig.js --network <network_name>```